 This six-course online graduate certificate program is designed for those interested in becoming a Board Certified Behavior Analyst (BCBA) who already hold, or will soon earn, an appropriate master’s degree but who have not completed the specific coursework required by BACB.

-- Online Certificate in Applied Behavior Analysis (for BCaBA)
+- Online Graduate Certificate in Applied Behavior Analysis (BCaBA Coursework Preparation)

 This four-course online graduate certificate program is designed for those interested in becoming a Board Certified Assistant Behavior Analyst (BCaBA) who hold, or will soon earn, a bachelor’s degree and who have no near-term plan to pursue a master’s degree.